o-p-n/infra/README.md

 ## ORDER

-Components are best installed in the following order:
+Kubernetes components are best installed in the following order:

 1. `istio-system`
 2. `cert-manager`